Breaking New Ground: Joint Special Operations University Taps Muma College of Business Educators in First-of-a-Kind Workshop

 And now, many are thinking there is a better way to examine problems and solutions, a way that has the potential to one day put an end to sending soldiers, particularly U.S. soldiers, in harm's way.

-About 40 students – all professionals affiliated with the U.S. Special Operations Command and U.S. Central Command at MacDill Air Force Base – came to learn about design-science research, a field in which some researchers here have established themselves as leading experts.
+About 40 students – all professionals affiliated with the U.S. Special Operations Command and U.S. Central Command at MacDill Air Force Base – came to learn about design-science research, a field in which some Muma College of Business researchers have established themselves as leading experts.

 Al Hevner, a professor in the Information Systems and Decision Sciences Department and one of the foremost authorities on design-science research, was the keynote speaker.
 He explained that when problems arise, there is a science to solving them.
 It goes beyond emotional actions and responses.
 Rather, it delves into matching certain problems with the right solutions.
 And getting to that point is a process that not only solves a particular problem but "contributes to human knowledge and can be extended to other fields."